VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Method

-\textbf{Stage 1: Signal-Semantic Annotation and Structured Reasoning SFT.} A key prerequisite for supervised fine-tuning is obtaining high-quality structured annotations.
-We design an automated annotation pipeline that integrates low-level forensic analysis with high-level semantic understanding, as illustrated in Fig.~\ref{fig:annotation}.
-The pipeline proceeds in three steps: (1)~\textit{Multi-signal extraction and scoring}: the forensic encoders extract frequency anomaly maps and pixel-level attention maps for each training image; through face parsing masks, pixel-level responses are aggregated into part-level anomaly scores, and the Top-$K$ most suspicious regions are selected as ROIs.
-(2)~\textit{Multi-MLLM visual perception}: the image and ROI list are independently fed to multiple off-the-shelf MLLMs; we retain only descriptions on which the majority of models agree, filtering out hallucinated or inconsistent observations.
-(3)~\textit{LLM expert synthesis}: the visual descriptions and signal analysis results are jointly fed to an LLM acting as a forensic expert, which synthesizes both sources into structured five-part annotations.
-Generated annotations are further verified by domain experts to remove incorrect localizations.
-Detailed prompt templates are provided in the supplementary material.
+\textbf{Stage 1: Signal-Semantic Annotation and Structured Reasoning SFT.} We design an automated annotation pipeline that integrates low-level forensic analysis with high-level semantic understanding, as illustrated in Fig.~\ref{fig:annotation}.
+It first scores part-level anomalies from forensic signals, then obtains consensus visual descriptions from multiple off-the-shelf MLLMs, and finally uses an LLM expert to synthesize both sources into structured five-part annotations.
+Generated annotations are verified by domain experts; detailed prompts and filtering rules are provided in the supplementary material.

 We denote the successfully annotated samples as $\mathcal{D}_1$ and the samples for which annotation fails (\eg, the pipeline cannot produce internally consistent reasoning) as $\mathcal{D}_2$.
 Stage~1 performs supervised fine-tuning on $\mathcal{D}_1 \!=\! \{(\mathbf{q}, \mathbf{s})_i\}_{i=1}^{N_1}$ with a standard autoregressive objective.